Table of Contents

 The next difference between the 2 hybrid vs 5 wood is their clubhead designs.
 The hybrid is an iron and fairway wood combination, while the 5 wood features a regular fairway wood crown.

-🏌️♂️Read Next: 13 Best Golf Clubs for Seniors in 2023 [Expert Buyers Guide]
+🏌️♂️Read Next: The Best Golf Clubs for Senior Players [Expert Guide]

 After testing multiple 5 woods vs 2 hybrid golf clubs, I feel the hybrid is better for most seniors.
 They generate an effortless launch, impressive forgiveness, elevated ball flight, and increased control on approach.
 Overall it keeps straight and boosts carry distance.